HireMeDeveloper/IrishIndependentWordle/README.txt

         gameState.puzzle (puzzle number as int)
         gameState.letters (array of objects with letters[i].letter and letters[i].state where letter is a string with a single letter, and state is a string of either 'wrong', 'wrong-location', or 'correct') gameState.attempts (number of attempts as int)
-        gameState.progress (string of either 'in-progress', 'won', or 'lost')3 gameState.completed (boolean, this will always be true at the time of completion) There is also an event that is called when the stats page is loaded.
+        gameState.progress (string of either 'in-progress', 'won', or 'lost') gameState.completed (boolean, this will always be true at the time of completion) There is also an event that is called when the stats page is loaded.
         This event can be used to call both the "populateStatistics()" and "populateDistribution()" functions